khasimvalli-D/Codetechtask2/README.md

 Implement data analysis or processing algorithms
 Add a user interface (e.g., buttons, keypad, or touchscreen) Integrate with cloud services or IoT platforms Experiment with other STM32 features (e.g., DMA, UART, or SPI) This project offers a wide range of possibilities and challenges, making it an excellent learning experience for those interested in embedded systems and microcontrollers.
-If you have any questions or need help with the project, feel free to ask!NAME:-SHAIK SALMATHAJU COMPANY:-CODETECH IT SOLUTIONS INTERN ID:-CT08ES890 DOMAIN:-EMBEDDED SYSTEMS DURATIONS:JUNE TO AUGUST 2024 MENTOR:-SRAVANI
+If you have any questions or need help with the project, feel free to ask!NAME:-D.KHASIM VALLI COMPANY:-CODETECH IT SOLUTIONS INTERN ID:-CT12DS1036 DOMAIN:-EMBEDDED SYSTEMS DURATIONS:JUNE TO AUGUST 2024 MENTOR:-SRAVANI

 OVERVIEW OF THE PROJECT